 Cycle of offering: Term 2

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

-This outline contains information about course objectives, assessment, course materials and the syllabus.
+The course outlines contains information about course objectives, assessment, course materials and the syllabus

 If you are currently enrolled in MATH2859, you can log into UNSW Moodle for this course.